A Yang-Baxter equation for metaplectic ice: Introduction

 We further prove that the resulting $R$-matrix has two important properties: \begin{enumerate} \item It is a Drinfeld twist of the $R$-matrix obtained from the defining representation of quantum affine $\widehat{\mathfrak{gl}} (1| n)$, a Lie superalgebra.

-\item It contains the $R$-matrix of a Drinfeld twist of $\widehat{\mathfrak{gl}}(n)$, which, as we have already explained, we will identify with the scattering matrix of the intertwining operators on the Whittaker models. \end{enumerate}
+\item It contains the $R$-matrix of a Drinfeld twist of $\widehat{\mathfrak{gl}}(n)$ which, as we have already explained, we will identify with the scattering matrix of intertwining operators on Whittaker models for metaplectic principal series. \end{enumerate}